OpenEvalProject/evals/manuscripts/elife-13125/v1/manuscript.md

 ## Materials and methods

-## Study area and study species
+### Study area and study species

 We studied two habituated troops (J, L) of wild chacma baboons at Tsaobis Nature Park, Namibia (15° 45’E, 22° 23’S) from May to July 2014.
 Two habitat types make up the Tsaobis terrain: open desert and riparian woodland.
 The open desert is characterised by small herbs and shrubs, such as Monechma cleomoides, Sesamum capense, and Commiphora virgata, in a mosaic of alluvial plains and steep-sided hills surrounding the ephemeral Swakop River.
 The riparian woodland along the Swakop is characterised by large trees and bushes, such as Faidherbia albida, Prosopis glandulosa, and Salvadora persica (see Cowlishaw and Davies, 1997 for more details).
 The baboons’ diet largely consists of berries, flowers, seedpods, and immature leaves (Cowlishaw, 1997).
 The baboons’ main predator, the leopard (Panthera pardus), is rare at Tsaobis and the risk of predation is low.

 The baboon troops were followed daily from dawn until dusk.
 We collected data on all baboons over 2 years of age, who were individually recognisable by marks (ear notches) (NJ = 46, NJ adult female = 18, NJ adult male = 8, NJ juvenile female = 6, NJ juvenile male = 14; NL = 48, NL adult female = 19, NL adult male = 10, NL juvenile female = 2, NJ juvenile male = 17).
 Individuals younger than 2 years did not have marks, were not individually recognisable and did not form part of the study.
 Dominance ranks were assessed through aggressive interactions, recorded ad libitum, using Matman 1.1.4 (Noldus Information Technology 2003).
 These data included all displacements, supplants, threats, chases and attacks that occurred for which we could identify both the actor and recipient.
 If more than one dominance behaviour occurred in one event, such as a threat followed by a chase, only one interaction was recorded.
 The dominance hierarchies were strongly linear (Landau’s corrected linearity index: h’J troop = 0.162, h’L troop = 0.183, NJ = 618, NL = 856, p<0.001 in both cases).
 Dominance rank was expressed relatively (which controls for group size), using the formula 1-[(1-r)/(1-n)] where r is the individual’s absolute rank and n is the group size, and ranges from 0 (lowest rank) to 1 (highest rank).
 Personality was indexed by boldness, estimated by presenting individuals with a novel food (2 cm2 pieces of potato or sweet potato dyed blue) while foraging naturally alone and quantifying the time that the individuals spent investigating—handling and smelling—the novel food (for further details, see Carter et al., 2012b).
 Individuals who investigated the novel food for longer were considered bolder.
 We tested individuals’ boldness only once during the study period, but have previously found this test to be repeatable over three years (Carter et al., 2012b) and correlated with subjective ratings of boldness (Carter et al., 2012a).
 Age (in years) was estimated from a combination of known birth dates and dental patterns of tooth eruption and wear (see below).
 Unmarked immigrant males’ ages were estimated at 9 years old when they appeared in the study troops, as this is the age most males were observed to transfer from our study groups.

-## History of the study population
+### History of the study population

 The Tsaobis baboons are a wild population that has been under study every austral winter since 2000.
 The field site is on private land, and the baboons have minimal contact with people other than the research team.
 The troops forage entirely naturally, except during specific research events that involve troop capture or feeding experiments.
 These occur very rarely (five occasions over the past 10 years), are short in duration (2–4 weeks), and entail the provisioning of the entire troop with corn kernels at a single site at dawn (e.g., King et al. 2008; Carter et al., 2013).
 Since 2009, individuals foraging alone have also been given the opportunity to sample a small, novel, food item (e.g., a slice of apple) at a random place and time, on average once per year, as a personality test (Carter et al., 2013).

 During troop captures, all troop members are captured at dawn in individual cages baited with corn.
 They are sequentially anaesthetised using tiletamine–zolazepam and the entire troop is processed within a day, to be released together the following morning when fully awake.
 While the baboons are anaesthetised, age is estimated through dentition.
 Tooth eruption schedules are used to assign age up to molar eruption (Kahumbu and Eley, 1991), while age beyond this point is estimated from molar wear.
 Validation of this approach using individuals captured on multiple occasions (N = 19 over periods of 1–5 years) to compare estimated versus known age differences between captures indicates these estimates are robust (the mean difference between the observed and estimated time periods does not differ from zero: one-sample t-test, p>0.05; G. Cowlishaw, unpublished data).

-## Quantifying the social networks
+### Quantifying the social networks

 Individual associations were quantified using three proximity measures and two interaction measures.

-## Proximity networks
+#### Proximity networks

 In the first case, proximity data were collected from scans of individuals between dawn and dusk during all behavioural states.
 We recorded subgroups (hereafter ‘groups’) within each troop according to three proximity-based definitions of group membership.
 To ensure that groups were sampled randomly and individuals were sampled evenly (and there was no bias against less social individuals), we quantified the groups associated with given ‘focal’ individuals chosen randomly from the troop membership.
-Because the troops can spread over 1 km
+Because the troops can spread over 1 km2 while foraging and finding particular individuals can be time consuming, the observer (MTT) searched for one of the first five individuals on the randomised list of baboons to optimise the number of independent groups sampled each day.
+Once a focal individual was found and its group membership quantified, that individual was removed from the list until all remaining individuals had been found and a new randomised list started.
+If a focal baboon had already been recorded in an already-sampled group (i.e., group membership had not changed), that individual was not sampled for an hour to ensure that the sampled groups constituted independent data.
+We are confident that each sampled group was independent and as such have not pooled data within arbitrary time periods (c.f.
+Carter et al., 2009).
+We recorded group composition at each scan for each of our three proximity rules: (1) the identity of all individuals within a 10 m radius of the focal individual (10 m scans), (2) the identity of all individuals whose most peripheral member was within 5 m of another individual of the group (5 m chain scan) and (3) the nearest neighbour within 5 m of the focal individual (nearest neighbour scans) (Figure 1) (Castles et al., 2014).
+Individuals who did not have a neighbour within the given distance for each proximity rule were recorded as alone.

 ![Figure 1.](https://cdn.elifesciences.org/articles/13125/elife-13125-fig1-v1.jpg)

-**Figure 1.:** The black arrow represents a connection via the 5 m nearest neighbour rule; the white lines, connections via the 5 m chain rule; and the white circle represents the 10 m threshold distance for a connection (measures not to scale).DOI: http://dx.doi.org/10.7554/eLife.13125.004
+**Figure 1.:** The black arrow represents a connection via the 5 m nearest neighbour rule; the white lines, connections via the 5 m chain rule; and the white circle represents the 10 m threshold distance for a connection (measures not to scale).

-## Interaction networks
+#### Interaction networks

 Interaction data were recorded ad libitum by observers between dawn and dusk across all individuals as they moved continuously through the troop.
 On any given day, 1–4 observers were present with each troop, from a total pool of 7 observers for the field season.
 Observers collected ad libitum data while performing other data collection tasks at the site that required them to search for every individual every day (to perform the daily census, to perform the scans [this study] and while doing focal follow observations [not this study]) and to estimate group spread and activity every 30 min.
 Given that the observers were required to move constantly throughout the troop to monitor all individuals, our ad libitum data collection is not biased to more spatially central and/or obvious individuals and as such we have made no correction for individual baboon observability.
 New observers received training from experienced observers (who had worked with the baboons over at least two prior field seasons) until they could unambiguously and correctly identify dominance interactions (grooming was never ambiguous).
 No formal inter-observer reliability tests were done for ad libitum data, but we have successfully validated our training system for new observers collecting focal data in previous studies.
 If the interaction was ambiguous (as can sometimes occur during coalition formation), the data were not recorded.